Nazaniiin/AB_Testing/README.md

 Give your reasoning for the fraction you chose to divert.
 How risky do you think this experiment would be for Udacity?

 The fraction of traffic we would divert to this experiment is 1.
+We would choose a lower value in case exposing 100% of traffic to the experiment would be of high risk.
+Since nothing regarding potential risks has been mentioned in the definition of the project, we continue with 100% of our traffic.
 Choosing a `Fraction of traffic = 1` and `Pageviews  = 4,741,212`, when we calculate the days needed to run the experiment, we get `duration = 119` days.

 ```
 Duration = 4,741,212 / 40000